 Tymothie-James Bergendahl is an education and outreach supervisor.
 Prior to moving to Los Angeles, they served on the board of JTIMA, an LGBT civil rights organization based in and around Boston, as well as co-managed the Massachusetts chapter of GetEqual, a national LGBT focused civil rights organization.
 Their work in Boston was primarily focused on LGBT youth homelessness and the rights and protections of transgender individuals within the state.

-Brad Lundahl is a program manager focusing on Equality California's candidate endorsements, HIV and electoral programs, and special projects for the executive director and deputy director.
+Brad Lundahl is a program manager focusing on Equality California's candidate endorsements, HIV and electoral programs, and special projects for the executive director and managing director.
 He grew up in Vancouver, British Columbia, and attended the University of British Columbia.
 Driven by his passion for health care and equality for all vulnerable communities, Brad hopes to focus on advancing the progressive legislation he sees as integral to the growth and prosperity of California and the country he now calls home.

 John Anthony is a program associate responsible for Pride season engagement, voter registration, Equality California Institute's leadership Academy and key mobilizing and organizing initiatives in Southern California.
 Prior to joining Equality California, he worked at a federally qualified health center in Long Beach where he oversaw a portfolio of several federally and privately funded public health programs addressing public health disparities He has worked with local and state leaders on various policy advocacy campaigns to advance health equity and reduce health disparities for underserved and vulnerable communities.
 John Anthony graduated summa cum laude from the University of Southern California with degrees in psychology and English literature and is pursuing a masters degree in public health at the Fielding School of Public Health at UCLA.
 John Anthony is a native of the South Bay area of Los Angeles and is a proud father to his daughter, Arielle.

-Justin Massey is a field organizer for Equality California responsible for organizing Southern California Pride events and healthcare-related initiatives.
+Justin Massey is a program associate for Equality California responsible for organizing Southern California Pride events and healthcare-related initiatives.
 Prior to joining Equality California, Justin worked as a independent political campaign consultant for local progressive candidates and as an associate for an Orange County political fundraising firm.
 He is active in a number of local political and non-profit organizations including OC Young Democrats, LGBT Center OC, Kiwanis Club of Greater Anaheim and Miss Anaheim Scholarship Organization.
 Justin graduated with a bachelor's degree in political science from Wheaton College in Illinois.

 Jo Michael is Equality California’s legislative manager, based in Sacramento.
 He has helped advance more than 20 successful pieces of sponsored and supported legislation for the organization.
 Jo was named one of the Best LGBT Lawyers under 40 by the National LGBT Bar Association for 2015 and is a former co-chair of SacLEGAL, Sacramento’s LGBT bar association.
 His commitment to working for social justice and LGBT civil rights date back over a decade to when he co-founded his high school’s first Gay-Straight Alliance.
 Jo holds a bachelor's degree in linguistics and psychology from USC and a juris doctor from McGeorge School of Law.

-Jeremy Payne is a field organizer for Equality California responsible for voter registration and community engagement in Southern California.
+Jeremy Payne is a program associate for Equality California responsible for voter registration and community engagement in Southern California.
 Prior to joining Equality California, he worked with a national campaign consulting firm based in Los Angeles, assisting Democratic and progressive candidates across the country in the fields of campaign messaging, fundraising, and production.
 A native Californian, Jeremy earned his degree in Political Science from the University of California, Los Angeles.

 Rick Rivas is Equality California's San Francisco-based program manager.
 Since 2002, he has helped dozens of Democratic candidates across California raise money and run strong grassroots campaigns, and has himself run dozens of local and state legislative races.
 He also served as legislative aide and communications director to Assemblymember Anna Caballero, directing her campaigns in 2006 and again in 2016.
 He also served as chief consultant for Measure A, a successful $90 million school bond measure in the City of Salinas and the largest bond measure in the history of the Alisal Unified School District.
 Rivas grew up in the rural community of Hollister and holds a bachelor’s degree in political science from Santa Clara University, as well as a master’s in public policy from the University of Michigan’s Gerald R. Ford School of Public Policy.